nickeblewis/nicklewis-blog-astro/src/pages/posts/farnborough-photowalk-20211127.md

 setup: |
     import Layout from '../../layouts/BlogPost.astro'
     import Cool from '../../components/Author.astro'
-title: Farnborough Photowalk - The Aviation Heritage
+title: Farnborough Photowalk - Aviation Heritage
 description: The first of many photo walks I am hoping to lead in the years to come will take place in Farnborough this weekend
 publishDate: November 27 2021
 name: Nick Lewis